vrboxing/haohaolearn/reading/README.md

 ## 统计学及应用

-- Julius S. Bendat, Allan G. Piersol.Engineering Applications of Correlation and Spectral Analysis(2nd).
+- Julius S. Bendat, Allan G. Piersol, Engineering Applications of Correlation and Spectral Analysis(2nd).
 Wiley-Interscience, 2013

 - Jeffrey M. Stanton, Reasoning with data : an introduction to